Outage Analysis of Aerial Semi-Grant-Free NOMA Systems: Conclusions

 This work analyzed the outage performance of an aerial SGF NOMA system.
-Firstly, the downlink HSIC scheme was proposed wherein the decoding order was dynamically chosen according to the users' channel conditions and the target rate of the GF and GB users.
-Then, the exact and asymptotic expressions for the OP of the GF user under the FPA scheme were derived.
+Firstly, the outage performance of UAV-enabled downlink NOMA systems was analyzed with the SGF transmission scheme.
+The exact and asymptotic expressions for the OP of the GF user under the FPA scheme were derived.
 It was found that there are OP floors under stringent conditions on quality of service requirements.
-A DPA scheme was proposed to eliminate the OP floor at the high-SNR region, and the analytical expressions for the exact and asymptotic OP of the GF user were derived applicable to this later scheme.
+A DPA scheme was proposed to eliminate the OP floor at the high-SNR region.
+The analytical expressions for the exact and asymptotic OP of the GF user were derived applicable to this later scheme.
 Numerical and simulation results demonstrate that the outage performance of the GF user was improved by utilizing the proposed DPA scheme.
 And the effects of system parameters, such as UAV location and altitude, on the outage performance were analyzed.
-It was observed that there is an optimal position for the UAV to minimize $D_F$'s OP and the optimal position is related to the environment, the altitude of UAV, and the transmission SNR.
+It was observed that there is an optimal position for the UAV to minimize $D_F$'s OP.
+The optimal placement is related to the environment, the altitude of the UAV, and the transmission SNR.
 Optimizing the outage performance of the GF user by designing the trajectory of the UAV will be conducted as part of our future work.